Erasmus+ application procedure consists of two main steps:

 - Exchange students:

-ERASMUS + program offer Bachelor in local products for Kazakh students from 2017 to 2019.
+ERASMUS + program offer Bachelor and Master for Kazakh students from 2017 to 2019.

 Learning French though total immersion